rehypejs/rehype-highlight/readme.md

 It is not suggested to require `rehype-highlight` in the browser as it will include all the highlighters.

-> :warning: Don’t forget to configure the languages option
+> :warning: Please configure `languages`, as otherwise nothing gets highlighted.
-> or the highlight won’t work.

 In the example below, only the javascript and typescript highlighters are included: